Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 10. Porto, Portugal

-Porto has emerged as Lisbon’s more laid-back sister city, offering similar charm at an even more accessible price point.
+PPorto has emerged as Lisbon’s more laid-back sister city, offering similar charm at an even more accessible price point.
 Its compact size makes it particularly appealing for solo travelers who want to explore on foot.
+The friendly locals, stunning riverside setting, and affordable prices make Porto an excellent choice for solo travelers seeking a relaxed yet culturally rich experience.

 Why it’s perfect for solo travel: